NNDB

 Military service: US Merchant Marine (WWII)

-As a boy Robertson was fascinated with airplanes, and would often hang around the hangers at a small airport nearby, where he traded odd jobs for an occasional quick flight.
-A young man, he tried to enlist as a Navy flyer but with less than perfect vision he joined the Merchant Marine instead, serving during World War II.
+As a boy, Cliff Robertson was fascinated with airplanes, and would often hang around the hangers at a small airport nearby, where he traded odd jobs for an occasional quick flight.
+As a young man, he tried to enlist as a Navy flyer but with less than perfect vision he joined the Merchant Marine instead, serving during World War II.
 He saw action in the South Pacific, Mediterranean, North Atlantic and France.
 After the war Robertson became a reporter.
 He wrote for the Springfield Daily News in Ohio, but soon he wanted to try writing for theater.
 He signed on with a small playhouse, and learned the business from the back side -- building sets, hanging lights, and, because everyone was expected to perform, acting as well.
 To his astonishment, he received good reviews.
 He was offered roles off-Broadway, and eventually on Broadway, before deciding to enroll in the Actors Studio.

 In 1953, he had the title role on a Saturday morning science-fiction show, Rod Brown of the Rocket Rangers.
 In 1955, he won his first noteworthy film role in the small-town melodrama, Picnic.
 He played Joan Crawford's schizophrenic husband in Autumn Leaves (1956), The Big Kahoona in the first Gidget movie (1959), and a vengeful safecracker in Samuel Fuller's Underworld U.S.A.
 (1961).
 When Warner Brothers announced plans to film PT 109, a book about the new President's war heroics, Kennedy himself suggested Robertson for the lead.